-Public Schools believes that literacy is the single most important outcome of a K-12 education.
+Springfield Public Schools believes that literacy is the single most important outcome of a K-12 education.

 The initiatives are broad in their scope and reach.
 The goal is to provide an instructional program that guarantees our students their educational right to literacy.
-A variety of strategies are being explored, such as
+A variety of strategies are being explored, such as:

 Gift of Literacy is a six-month program that encourages a love of reading among young children.
 Through rich community partnerships, every first-grader in Springfield Public Schools receives a brand-new hardcover book at a special literacy celebration at the end of each school year.

 Battle of the Books is a program that aims to encourage and motivate students to read while also promoting academic excellence and teamwork, broadening reading interests, and increasing reading competition.
 Each year, hundreds of students in grades 3-12 participate across the district.